gazpachu/joanmira/pages/es/blog/2014-11-29---tutorial-how-to-build-a-multi-player-quiz-app-with-sails-js/index.md

     var chat = {

-        systemMsg: ['I don't mean to be rude, but you are talking to yourself...', 'Are you sure you want to continue doing this?', 'I have all the time in the world...', 'OK, this is getting weird.',
+        systemMsg: ['I don\'t mean to be rude, but you are talking to yourself...', 'Are you sure you want to continue doing this?', 'I have all the time in the world...', 'OK, this is getting weird.',